Explore Courses

 63. What are UTM Parameters?

-The UTM is appended to your website URL in order to make them unique and also make it easy for you to track the exact source of your website visitors.
-The various UTM parameter includes:
+The UTM is appended to your website URL in order to make it unique and also make it easy for you to track the exact source of your website visitors.
+The various UTM parameters include:

 utm_source (Campaign Source)